 Advanced Vehicle Technology Competitions

-EcoCAR 2 is a unique 3-year engineering competition that challenges 15 universities across North America to reduce the environmental impact of a 2013 Chevrolet Malibu without compromising performance, safety, or consumer acceptability.
+EcoCAR 2 was a unique three-year engineering competition that challenged 15 universities across North America to reduce the environmental impact of a 2013 Chevrolet Malibu without compromising performance, safety, or consumer acceptability.

 Each university team was also responsible for communication and outreach activities.
 Students coordinated outreach through education, marketing, and media relations to build awareness of advanced vehicle technologies by educating the public about electric, hybrid electric, and plug-in hybrid electric vehicles.
 Clean Cities coalitions supported their local teams by helping student outreach coordinators.
 Learn more about EcoCAR 2.